 We already store many of our patient records on computerised systems, as well as on paper.
 We want to bring all this information together into one place so that we have access to it when we need it.

-We are currently in our procurement phase - which is an exciting milestone as we begin the journey at Aintree, Broadgreen and the Royal in securing our preferred EPR supplier.
+We have now completed our procurement phase and appointed our supplier, Nervecentre.
+This is an exciting milestone as we begin the journey at Aintree, Broadgreen and the Royal in building our new EPR.

 We have a dedicated EPR Programme Team who will see the project through from procurement to implementation and beyond.

-Senior leaders from across LUHFT and LAASP have identified colleagues from clinical and non-clinical areas to become clinical evaluators.
-The clinical evaluators are pivotal to the procurement phase as they review and score various aspects of potential suppliers to ensure that the systems will work for our needs.
+During procurement, senior leaders from across LUHFT and also LWH, LHCH, TWC and CCC identified colleagues from clinical and non-clinical areas to become clinical evaluators, who were pivotal to the procurement phase reviewing and scoring various aspects of potential suppliers to ensure that the chosen system would work for our needs.
+Nervecentre has now been selected as our supplier.

 We will continue to keep colleagues updated as the roadmap progresses as we continue on our journey.